Vengeance (2003): Preliminary matches

-Eddie Guerrero faced Chris Benoit for the vacant United States Championship.
+Eddie Guerrero faced Chris Benoit for the vacant WWE United States Championship, which was formerly a World Championship Wrestling title that was reinstated as a WWE title prior to the event.

-As the pay-per-view event began, Eddie Guerrero faced Chris Benoit for the vacant United States Championship.
+As the pay-per-view event began, Eddie Guerrero faced Chris Benoit for the vacant WWE United States Championship.
 The match was contested evenly between both men, with both of them performing a variety of offensive maneuvers.
 Guerrero eventually gained the upper hand when Rhyno interfered in the match while the referee was unconscious, performing a Gore on Benoit.
 After this, Guerrero performed a Frog splash on Benoit to win the title.

 In the next match, Billy Gunn (with Torrie Wilson) faced Jamie Noble (with Nidia).
 If Noble won, he'd get to sleep with Torrie.
 During the match, Noble performed a DDT from the top turnbuckle on Gunn and went for a cover, but Nidia interfered and placed Gunn's foot on the rope.
 Noble then angrily confronted Nidia.
 Torrie attempted to slap him, but he instead kissed her.
 After this, Nidia and Torrie both slapped Noble.
 Noble returned to the inside of the ring, only to be tripped by Torrie.
 While confronting her, Gunn attempted a Gunnslinger but Noble pushed him into Torrie.
 Noble then rolled-up on Gunn to win.

 In the third match, Bradshaw, Faarooq, Shannon Moore, Doink the Clown, Brother Love, Nunzio, Matt Hardy, Kanyon, Danny Basham, Doug Basham, the Easter Bunny, Sean O'Haire, John Hennigan, Orlando Jordan, Funaki, Los Conquistadores (Rob Conway and Johnny Jeter), the Brooklyn Brawler, Johnny Stamboli, Chuck Palumbo, Matt Cappotelli, and Spanky fought in the APA Invitational Bar Room Brawl.
 During the match, Spanky was put through a table, Sean O'Haire used a pool cue and Brother Love threw Shannon Moore through a mirror.
 After knocking down Brother Love, Bradshaw won the match.

 In the next match, The World's Greatest Tag Team (Shelton Benjamin and Charlie Haas) faced Rey Mysterio and Billy Kidman for the WWE Tag Team Championship.
 Throughout the match, both teams performed many offensive maneuvers.
 The World's Greatest Tag Team won after a combination of a powerbomb by Haas and a diving lariat to retain the titles.